Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Foundations and Related Work

 Locality provides a second crucial inductive bias for scalability.
 Classic heuristics such as the nearest-neighbor method \cite{johnson1997traveling}, Christofides’ algorithm \cite{christofides2022worst}, and insertion-based approaches \cite{gendreau1998generalized, lin1973effective} all rely on locally greedy decisions, constructing tours incrementally based on immediate neighborhood information.
 This property underpins their ability to scale to larger instances without global recomputation.

 In machine learning, several studies reinforce the centrality of locality.
 Ouyang et al.~\cite{Ouyang2024} showed that RL agents trained on 50-city TSPs generalized effectively to instances with up to 1000 cities when using permutation-equivariant architectures.
 Fu et al.~\cite{fu2021generalizesmallpretrainedmodel} introduced a compositional framework where small pretrained GNNs are recursively applied to larger TSPs.
 In contrast, Joshi et al.~\cite{joshi} demonstrated that RL solvers trained only on trivially small problems fail completely on larger instances, highlighting the need for inductive biases such as permutation symmetry and locality.
-More recently, Zhang and Li~\cite{li2025learningbasedtspsolverstendoverly} showed that RL agents relying only on local neighborhood information still produce near-optimal tours for large graphs.
-Together, these findings suggest that if EQCs can encode locality-aware heuristics, their learned strategies should naturally persist across instance sizes.
+Li and Zhang~\cite{li2025learningbasedtspsolverstendoverly} provide a complementary cautionary observation: learning-based TSP solvers trained on uniformly-distributed Euclidean instances tend to acquire a nearest-neighbour-greedy bias, which limits their out-of-distribution robustness.
+Together, these findings frame the design problem this paper addresses: an EQC that encodes locality-aware heuristics should transfer reasonably across instance sizes on the training distribution, while inheriting the same out-of-distribution caveats as classical learning-based solvers.